Skip to content

 Cancellation paths

-A requester may be allowed to cancel the record (often only in certain statuses).
+A requester may be allowed to cancel the record, typically only in certain early statuses before the record has been approved or finalized.